jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-materialize as data leaks (confidentiality issue), unauthorized changes on your assets (integrity issue) or a loss of access to your data (availability issue).More frequently than not, all of them can take a hit over the course of a multistep breach.
+materialize as data leaks (confidentiality issue), unauthorized changes on your assets (integrity issue) or a loss of access to your data (availability issue).
+More frequently than not, all of them can take a hit over the course of a multistep breach.
 Figure 23 demonstrates how often those